dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/README.md

       &nbsp;

-Now, if this approach worked, `enable.applescript` can be done similarly (some other shortcut could be attached to it).
+Now, if above approach worked, `enable.applescript` can be done similarly (some other shortcut could be attached to it).

 ```
 PS!
-The shortcuts could be, for example: `Ctrl-Cmd-Alt-'` to block; `Shift-Ctrl-Cmd-Alt-'` to allow.
+The shortcuts could be, for example: Ctrl-Cmd-Alt-' to block; Shift-Ctrl-Cmd-Alt-' to allow.
 ```